 Term 4: Title

-The report identifies all parties with a legal claim to the property, what items or liens need to be cleared from the title before you can take possession, and if there are any easements or encroachments on the property.
+The report identifies all parties with a legal claim to the property, what items need to be cleared from the title before you can take possession, and if there are any easements or encroachments on the property.

 Ultimately, title companies protect you from purchasing a home that you would not be able to sell in the future.
 Once the transaction closes, you will receive a final title policy, recording your name as the new legal owner along with the principal loan amount.